 By Enrico Nardone

-So, our cacophony of nighttime sound primarily boils down to two main stars (or culprits, if you will): crickets and katydids.
+So, our cacophony of nighttime sound primarily boils down to two main stars (or culprits, depending on your perspective): crickets and katydids.
 In general, it's the crickets that produce the soft, chirping background sound; katydids are responsible for the loud, raspy (some might say more annoying) sounds we hear in the foreground (there are also many insect songs that are beyond our capacity to enjoy, either because the volume of their songs is too low or the pitch too high).
 There are thousands of cricket species across the world, but we're generally hearing several species of field and tree crickets.
-Similarly there are thousands of species of katydids, but we mostly hear the species known as the "true katydid" (pictured here).
+Similarly there are thousands of species of katydids across the world and several that can be heard on Long Island, but we mostly hear the species known as the "true katydid" (pictured here).

 The katydid's name, of course, derives from its song, "KAY-TI-DID" a moniker given by early American settlers after arriving in North America (to what must have been an incredible nighttime serenade!).
 However, if you spend a little time listening you'll notice that the katydid's song is much more varied, often including more than just three quick notes and often ranging in pitch and volume.
 With a little creativity, you can imagine the insect outside your window is saying just about anything.
 "Go to bed" is one appropriate instruction people often say they hear.

 One thing you may notice is that the raspy song of the katydid is more prominent when you're on higher floors (perhaps in your bedroom trying to fall asleep!).
 That's because, where crickets can be found in trees, bushes or even on the ground (depending on the species and conditions), katydids stick to the treetops.
 They're usually in the very top of the tree canopy, often in the tallest oaks, where their leaf-like appearance camouflages them incredibly well.
 In fact, they're much easier to hear than to see.
-For all the katydids I've heard and enjoyed over the years (I've probably heard tens of thousands of different individuals, maybe more), I've only seen two in my lifetime (including the one pictured here that I once found on the sidewalk during a rainstorm).
+For all the katydids I've heard and enjoyed over the years, I've only seen a few in my lifetime (including the one pictured here that I once found on the sidewalk during a rainstorm).

 Another thing that's puzzled me is why the evening chorus of insects was so late in arriving each year.
 The sound often seems a summer memory, and I sometimes find myself listening for them in June or July.
 The truth is, they're still growing up.
 After hatching in the spring, katydids and crickets need several months to grow, molt and mature to the point that they're ready to start mating.
 In our region, this usually happens, depending on the weather conditions, in early August.